skelly37/funny-experiments/README.md

 # NOTE
 I can't say it's fully my approach.
 It's just my ideas, my code refactoring, my ability to search, copy and paste AND OBVIOUSLY the community!

+# Like the content?
+Why don't you make a pull request (or issue) with your idea?